 6. Keep Your Focus on How to Help Customers

-Most organizations have probably questioned if they should respond to the latest hot topic or not.
+Most leadership teams have probably questioned if they should respond to the latest hot topic or not.
 In the event of uncertainty, don’t panic.
 Sometimes, less is more for your brand.
 As long as our society continues to be built on supply and demand, people need what brands sell and do.
 Just be real about the value you’re bringing to your customers.

 Focus on amplifying what drew customers to your brand in the first place—a product, service or how you treat customers.
 What originally appealed to them is how they identify with your brand.